Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

-With components from Siemens, the state-owned utility ENDE ANDINA is set to expand three of its existing thermal power plants in Bolivia, adding more than one gigawatt (GW) to the local power grid, creating jobs, and motivating economic progress.
+With components from Siemens, the state-owned utility ENDE ANDINA is expanding three of its existing thermal power plants in Bolivia to add more than one gigawatt (GW) to the local power grid, create jobs, and motivate economic progress.

 Power and gas

 In order to support Bolivia's efforts to improve access to electrical power for its growing population and its developing economy, Siemens is helping to substantially expand three combined cycle power plants: Termoeléctrica del Sur, Termoeléctrica de Warnes, and Termoeléctrica Entre Ríos.
 The project is part of an overarching collaboration agreement between Siemens and the Hydrocarbon and Energy Ministry of Bolivia, which covers a long-term volume worth over a billion euros.